Are there specific international agreements about AI and nuclear weapons?

 In July 2023, the United Nations Secretary-General, Antonio Guterres, called for a legally binding treaty to ban "lethal autonomous weapons systems".
 One of his main worries, he told the UN Security Council, is the use of AI in connection with nuclear weapons: "I urge agreement on the general principle that human agency and control are essential for nuclear weapons and should never be withdrawn".

-There are processes underway including several leading states, such as the AI Safety Summits that kicked off last November in the UK, which are meant to address “the safe development and use of frontier AI technology.”
-Nuclear weapons should be central to this process.
+There are processes underway including several leading states, such as the AI Safety Summits and the Responsible AI in the Military Domain (REAIM) summits.
+Nuclear weapons should be a key discussion area in these processes.

 France, the UK and The United States have all declared that they would never allow AI to control decision-making on the use of nuclear weapons.